ropensci/tidync/README.md

 See this article for more: <https://hypertidy.github.io/tidync/articles/static-vignettes/tidync-examples.html>

-Stay tuned.

 Limitations
 -----------

--   we can't filter on multidimensional values (yet)
+-   we can't do grouped filters (i.e. polygon-overlay extraction), but it's in the works
--   compound types are not supported
+-   compound types are not supported, though see the "rhdf5" branch on Github
--   groups are not exposed as entities
+-   groups are not exposed
--   dims without variables are not handled currently, they should at least work in "index" form but don't yet <https://github.com/hypertidy/tidync/issues/30>
--   testing has so far been minimal, and things will change

 Terminology
 -----------